ngreifer/cobalt/README.md

 all features that exist in very limited capacities or not at all in other packages.

-A large focus in devloping `cobalt` was to streamline output so that only the most useful, non-redundant, and complete information is displayed, all at the user’s choice.
+A large focus in developing `cobalt` was to streamline output so that only the most useful, non-redundant, and complete information is displayed, all at the user’s choice.
 Balance statistics are intuitive, methodologically informed, and simple to interpret.
 Visual displays of